Meta-Network/auth-sdk/README.md

 # Meta Network Auth SDK

 This SDK is written in TypeScript, so typing is good.

+## ENV

+There's two available environment variables you can set:

+- `PUBLIC_KEY_FILE_PATH`: A file path to public key file.
+If this is provided, API will only load the key from this file.
+- `NODE_ENV`: This indicates to load which public key from default constants, if no `PUBLIC_KEY_FILE_PATH` is provided.

+If no `NODE_ENV` is provided, use `DEVELOPMENT` public key as the default.

 ## API

 Currently, There is only one API exist. `verify()`.